gatsbyjs/gatsby/docs/docs/importing-assets-into-files.md

 Please be advised that this is also a custom feature of Webpack.

-Two alternative ways of handling static assets are described in the next sections.

 ## Querying for a `File` in GraphQL using gatsby-source-filesystem

-You can query the `publicURL` field of `File` nodes found in your data layer to trigger copying those files to the public directory and get URLs to them.
+You can also import files using GraphQL by querying for them in your data layer, which will trigger copying of those files to the public directory.
+Querying for the `publicURL` field of `File` nodes will provide URLs you can use in your JavaScript components, pages and templates.

 ### Examples: